josuemontano/cms/README.md

 Dependencies
 ===

-SpartanCMS is a web application written in Pyramid and uses:
+SpartanCMS is a web application built with:

-* Pyramid 1.5a2 and Python 3 (obviously)
+* Pyramid and Python 3 (obviously)
 * SQLAlchemy
-* PostgreSQL (or SQLite)
+* PostgreSQL (it's the default DBMS)
 * WTForms
 * Jinja2
-* cryptacular
+* cryptography
-* psycopg2 (not needed if using SQLite)
+* psycopg2 (change it to your DMBS library in case you won't use PostgreSQL)

-It is included an .htaccess file and a FGCI script as an example of how SpartanCMS can be deployed on the web over apache.
+It is included an .htaccess file and a FGCI script as an example of how SpartanCMS can be deployed on the web over an Apache web server.
 To use these on a production enviroment you must **install Flup for python 3**.
 I use [flup-py3.3](https://github.com/Pyha/flup-py3.3).

 Installation
 ===